-At Tier 1 many of the teachers use the SEL 3 Signature Practices to foster supportive environments and build SEL skills.
+At Tier 1, all of the teachers use the SEL 3 Signature Practices to foster supportive environments and build SEL skills.
 Many of the teachers use AVID's relational capacity activities, resources, and strategies to encourage relationship building.
 The school also applies the basic principles of PBIS such as providing clearly defined expectations that are taught, practiced, and reinforced.
-While the school does have small group counseling opportunities for students provided by the school counselor, school social worker, and/or school psychologist, the school is considering reiterating the, evidence-based, Zones of Regulation.
+While the school does have small group counseling opportunities for students provided by the school counselor, school social worker, and/or school psychologist, the school will implement the SEL competencies in each content area.